-Issue Recommended Solution When setting up a maintenance To troubleshoot the issue, make sure the following: plan, the registered virtual ESX host on which the virtual machine resides, is machine is not listed on the connected to the vCenter. wizard.
+Issue Recommended Solution When setting up a maintenance To troubleshoot the issue, make sure of the following: plan, the registered virtual ESX host on which the virtual machine resides, is machine is not listed on the connected to the vCenter. wizard.
 The virtual machine is added as a managed host to Management Server.
-On the virtual machine, at least one application is configured for monitoring, along with VCS. .
+On the virtual machine, at least one application is . configured for monitoring, along with VCS. .
 The virtual machine is registered in VIOM.
 VCS is configured on the virtual machine. .
-The virtual machine does not contain RHEL7 and SUSE .
-12, which are not supported.
-Note: Windows 2012 R2 and 2008 R2 are supported.
+The virtual machine runs only a supported Windows .
+Server version.
 VCS is configured with the service groups.
-When setting up a maintenance To troubleshoot the issue, make sure the following: plan, the listed virtual machine The virtual machine is not configured for Global Cluster . is not available for selection. option (GCO).
+When setting up a maintenance To troubleshoot the issue, make sure the following: plan, the listed virtual machine The virtual machine is not configured for Global Cluster is not available for selection. option (GCO).
 Agents that support SAN are configured.
 When Veritas AppProtect To troubleshoot the issue, perform the following: executes an operation, the If the failover or the failback operation fails, then click timeout message is reported.
 Planned Maintenance > Revert icon.
 Retry the operation.
 If the delete plan or the delete clone operation fails, then retry the operation.
+The revert operation failed.
 Manually revert the virtual machine to its original state.
-The revert operation failed.